0x404-6dE/0x404-6dE.github.io/README.md

 ### Remaining hurdles to "mainstream" Web3 adoption (+ *hard to grok* areas)
 - WIP

+### Misc Thoughts + Inspiration behind m_W

+We're just in time to witness the rise of the internet *as a jurisdiction* — a global technology infrastructure under-girded by math, generally contributing to a global megatrend (well-underway, but too-slow) of increasing prosperity, transparency, and justice.
+The aforementioned Cambrian explosion of [ technical / financial / artistic / ... ] creativity unleashed by Ethereum is further magnified  by the unprecendented gains that can be found in the alignment (and *engineering*) of incentives among individuals on the internet, even when anonymous / mutually-distrusting.

 ## Further Details / Explorations / Reading

-- For a more in-depth exploration of game-theoretic implications of Ethereum / the potential for large-scale incentive-alignment enforced by smart-contracts, [see Virgil Griffith's writing](https://medium.com/@virgilgr/ethereum-is-game-changing-technology-literally-d67e01a01cf8).
+-  [see Virgil Griffith's writing](https://medium.com/@virgilgr/ethereum-is-game-changing-technology-literally-d67e01a01cf8) for an exploration of the game-theoretic implications of Ethereum: the potential for large-scale incentive-alignment enforced by smart-contracts and "deposit slashing" to dis-incentivize deviations from some *more-globally-optimal* action that would otherwise not be performed (due to *misaligned incentives* or *co-ordination failures*)
 - WIP